 I’ve had my fair share of accidents, way more than I’d like to admit, but for the sake of the enjoyment of others, I will.

-Although a studio environment does not have to be stressful, it can be and a lot of times it is.
-If there is a big session or high profile client there’s a lot of pressure on the engineer to make sure the session not only flows well, but is perfectly executed both artistically and technically.
+Although a studio environment does not have to be stressful, it can be, and a lot of times it is.
+If there is a big session or high profile client, there’s a lot of pressure on the engineer to make sure the session not only flows well but is executed perfectly, both artistically and technically.

 There used to be a time when the engineer didn’t have to worry about running the tape machine or setting up the microphones.
-This allowed the engineer to be able to focus on the more important things like the sound.
+This freedom allowed the engineer to be able to focus on the more important things like the sound.
 Well, not anymore.
 Today, engineers do everything, from managing the studio to cleaning the bathrooms, we do it all.
 I enjoy this aspect of it, I like doing a lot and not having to rely on others to move microphones around, but it also leaves more room for error.

-The artist was now about to finish his second pass and I still couldn’t figure out why it sounded like the microphone was 50 feet away from his mouth when I could see he was singing not even 6 inches from the capsule.
+The artist was now about to finish his second pass, and I still couldn’t figure out why it sounded like the microphone was 50 feet away from his mouth when I could see he was singing not even 6 inches from the capsule.

-Just as the client finished and said “That take was perfect!”
+Just as the client finished and said: “That take was perfect!”
 I realized what I had done wrong when I noticed the microphones Neumann logo plate was on the side that was facing the control room.
 I had the microphone facing the wrong way.